 Students will have the opportunity to experience up to five Exploratory Arts courses throughout each year.
-These courses allow students a shared experience in the content areas of visual & performing arts (VPA) and technology.
+These courses allow students a shared experience in the content areas of visual, media, and performing arts as well as STEM/STEAM.

-Grade 7 STEM 7 Digital Toolbox 7 Popular Music 7 Art 7 Theatre 7 Grade 8 STEM 8 Movie Making 8 Popular Music 8 Art 8 Theatre 8
+Grade 7 STEM 7 Digital Tools 7 Music 7 Art 7 Theatre & Communication 7 Grade 8 STEM 8 Movie Making 8 Music 8 Art 8 Theatre & Communication 8

-Students who choose to focus in an arts discipline will replace the corresponding exploratory arts courses with the elected course(s).
+Students who choose to focus on an arts discipline will replace their exploratory arts courses within their schedules with the elected course(s).
 The following courses are offered in both 7th and 8th grade unless noted.